judah-axelrod/Baseball-Research/README.md

   - Link to blog post is here:  https://someballparkfigures.wordpress.com/2020/04/28/how-we-evaluate-situational-pitching/

 3. **Hit Probability Model**
-  - Code and write-up are provided here for a hit probability modeling analysis using Trackman data: https://judah-axelrod.github.io/Baseball-Research/
+  - Code and write-up are provided here: https://judah-axelrod.github.io/Baseball-Research/
-  - As the data is generally not publicly available, I omit the full raw dataset.
+  - As Trackman data is generally not publicly available, I omit the full raw dataset.